 - Some of the HCAs formed in very well done beef and steak, and in beef gravy, are known human carcinogens.
 Two of the HCAs, 2-amino-3-methylimidazo[4,5-b]pyridine and 2-amino-1-methyl-6-phenylimidazo[4,5-b]pyridine, have also been shown to have potent estrogenic activity, inducing activation of estrogen-regulated genes, proliferation of estrogen-dependent cells and up-regulation of progesterone receptor.

 - While iron deficiency anemia obviously is to be avoided, the contribution of significant heme iron in the diet as a result of regularly consuming beef could be detrimental for some women.
 Iron depletion has been shown to lead to significant inhibition of breast cancer cell growth in the laboratory.
 Relatively high levels of iron in benign breast tissue was found in one prospective study to be associated with an increase in risk of subsequent breast cancer.
-Other studies have found high levels of iron in the blood to be associated with increased breast cancer risk.
+Excess iron can interfere with the treatment effects of the chemotherapy drugs Adriamycin and cisplatin.

-Well done or flame-broiled beef are the most to be avoided.
+Well done or flame-broiled beef are especially to be avoided.
 This includes all fast-food hamburgers.
 Although they are traditionally used as a base for gravies and sauces, be aware that fat drippings and grill residue scrapings contain particularly high levels of HCAs and ideally should be discarded.

 Although we do not recommend supplementation with CLA (conjugated linoleic acid), we wish to advise those who do to avoid the t10,c12-CLA isomer (referred to on some supplement labels as Trans-10, Cis-12).
 The t10,c12 CLA isomer was found to dramatically enhance mammary tumor development in one mouse experiment.
 The time by which 50% of the mice in the group developed a tumor was shortened from 267 days for mice on a control diet to 169 days for mice fed t10,c12-CLA.
 Choose products with only the c9,t11 isomer (Cis-9, Trans-11).